 <html lang="en"> <head> <meta charset="utf-8"> <meta name="slack-app-id" content="YOUR_APP_ID_HERE"> <title>Beforebot highlights bots before it</title> </head> </html>

-With this HTML in place, Slack is ready to suggest your app to new users on teams it isn't yet installed on.
+With this HTML in place, Slack is ready to suggest your app to new users on workspaces it isn't yet installed on.

 Let's take a hypothetical example.

 @beforebot is a Slack app in the directory that has placed its app ID meta tag in the template of all pages on

 @ada posts a message talking about the link

 Within moments of posting, Slack crawls the URL and extracts the app ID, correlating it to the